b-casey/OpenSMACX/README.md

 Changes:
 * Improved how Random::reseed sets new seed value.
 * Improved performance of proto_cost() without changes to original logic.
-* Removed debug code related to non-existent faction JENN282.
+* <a>Removed debug code related to non-existent faction JENN282.
 Nothing of value.
-SMACX binary only.
+SMACX binary only.</a>
 * Various optimizations without changes to original logic.

 Enhancement: